uurkrtl/Spring-MockWebServer-Test/readme.md

 In this first step, please create a Spring Boot project (Web + Lombok) and share it via GitHub.
 Do not add any logic yet - we will do that in the next steps.

-What is the URL of your shared GitHub repository?
-`inputfield`

 ## Coding: Passing Data

 Now use the data from this Rick&Morty API: https://rickandmortyapi.com